logicchains/LPATHBench/writeup.md

 **TLDR**

 * D and Nimrod both work on ARM and can generate fast code, but the D stdlib is buggy (have to use C printf instead of D writeln)
-* The OpenJDK's performance on ARM is a steaming pile of crap
 * C++ specialises std::vector<bool> to a bitvector by default, which can hurt performance
 * Haskell can be faster than Java, thanks to unboxing
 * If you wanna use Haskell on ARM, you must be willing to build whatever version of LLVM it was built with